saas-js/saas-ui/examples/clerk-auth/README.md

-# TypeScript Next.js Saas UI example
+# TypeScript Next.js Saas UI Clerk example

-This is a really simple project that shows the usage of Next.js with TypeScript.
+This is a basic example of how to use [Clerk](https://clerk.dev) to add authentication to a Next.js app using Saas UI

 ## Deploy your own